AdvitDeepak/AdvitDeepak/README.md

 ## About Me 😄

 Hi, I'm Advit!
-I'm a Computer Science and Engineering student at UCLA 🐻 (class of 2025).
+I'm a Computer Science student at UCLA 🐻 (class of 2025).

 Be it using Computer Vision to create touchless human interface devices (HIDs) or creating a Reinforcement-Learning traffic controller with the Simulation for Urban Mobility (SUMO), I'm interested in all sorts of new technologies and their applications 😊.